 Share to Facebook

-What Is the Tort of Trespass to Chattels?
+What Is Meant By the Law of Trespass to Chattels?

 Among Other Things, Conversion, Detinue, and Trespass to Chattels Involve Interference With Property.
 Conversion Involves Wrongful Removal of Property From the Rightful Person.
 Detinue Involves Failure to Return Property to the Rightful Person.
 Trespass to Chattels Involves Interference Such As Vandalism Without Interfering In Possession.